AndreNeedham/MileBones/README.md

 Other notes:
 The code is probably also buildable under c5.1 and Windows 3.0 SDK, but I didn't try that.

-The original game had context-sensitive help but I commented anything involving that out.
-I had to recreate the makefile for Mile Bones from scratch since I'd lost it, and didn't want to figure out the help compiler stuff all over again.

 Back in the mid-'90s I swear I had code to build this under a Win32 environment but I've apparently lost that.
 I likely won't waste time re-converting it since it was kind of a pain.
 Just run an ancient version of Windows in 86Box and run the game there.

 Andre